CSRD

 How to Identify Impacts, Risks, and Opportunities (IROs) for CSRD Reporting

-Why is Stakeholder Engagement Important in the Double Materiality Assessment?
+Why is Stakeholder Engagement Important in the DMA?

 Engaging stakeholders ensures a robust DMA, providing insights into impacts, risks and opportunities (IROs) and enhancing the quality, objectivity, and credibility of the assessment.
 Performing a DMA requires knowledge about multiple sustainability topics, a deep understanding of the functioning of the undertaking in its various departments, and expertise in the sector and context in which the undertaking operates.

-Additionally, the concepts of ESG and in particular the legal framework of the CSRD are relatively new and complex, with a steep learning curve for all involved.
-Therefore, the project lead of the DMA needs to reach out to internal experts and stakeholders.
-Their input will help provide key insights and ensure a smooth workflow, avoiding potential pitfalls.
+Additionally, the concepts of ESG, and in particular the legal framework of the CSRD, are relatively new and complex, with a steep learning curve for everyone involved.
+Therefore, the project lead of the DMA will benefit from the help of internal experts and stakeholders.

 According to a recent study by EFRAG, approximately 70% of the interviewed undertakings use an objective evidence-based approach to DMA, combining data sources with inputs from internal experts and stakeholders.